Expert benefits & money advice

 Receiving a brain tumour diagnosis may affect your ability to travel, either due to limitations related to treatments, medication or the tumour itself.
 For example, it’s very common for those living with a brain tumour to have to give up their driving licence.

 Unfortunately, the side-effects of your tumour and its treatments can also affect your ability to use public transport.
-The financial pressures often experienced by those living with a brain tumour may be worsened by the additional cost of regularly travelling by public transport.
+In addition, the financial pressures often experienced by those living with a brain tumour may be worsened by the additional cost of regularly travelling by public transport.

 Here we give an overview of some of the support available to those with a brain tumour diagnosis, including reduced fares and practical assistance.